maciejbaba/countries-rest-api-vanillaJS/README.md

 Demo -> https://maciejbaba.github.io/countries-rest-api-vanillaJS/

-In this project I practiced HTML, CSS, VanillaJS and handling data from REST API.
+This project is built with HTML, CSS, VanillaJS.
+It fetches data from REST API.

 Second version of this project recreated in different technologies -> https://github.com/maciejbaba/countries-rest-api-react-ts